SWFO-L1

 Collaboration Delivers the Mission

 NOAA and NASA have important and complementary responsibilities in the development, testing, launch, and operation of SWFO-L1.
-NOAA is the project owner that provides funds and manages the project, operations, and data products and dissemination to users.
-On behalf of NOAA, NASA and commercial partners develop and build the instruments and spacecraft and launch the satellites.
+NOAA is the program owner that determines the requirements, provides funds and manages the program, operations, and data products and dissemination to users.
+NASA and commercial partners develop, build, and test the instruments and spacecraft on NOAA’s behalf and to NOAA’s specifications.
+They also launch the launch the satellites; NASA’s Launch Services Program, based at KSC in Florida, is responsible for managing the launch service.